Meet4021/Bank-Marketing-Project/README.md

 ## Executing the Code

-Download the dataset and the Jupyter notebook from this repository.
+Download the Jupyter notebook and the dataset files from this repository.

 Place the dataset in the top directory of the “C” drive, or modify the Jupyter notebook so that it reads the dataset from the directory of your choice.